Batata Vada Recipe (Aloo Vada)

 - If the batter is too thick the batata vada will turn hard.

-- If the batter is too thin the potato stuffing will come out while frying and mess up the oil. so make the right consistency.
+- If the batter is too thin the potato stuffing will come out while frying and mess up the oil.
+So it has to be of the right consistency.
+Check the video and pictures in the post.

 Video